How to Report Abuse

 Prevention

-There is a pressing need both to acknowledge and address openly the problem of sexual misconduct, especially in terms of its prevention.
-In addition to intervening in and responding appropriately to abuse situations, the Diocese of Oakland commits itself to creating an atmosphere of prevention in its training, screening, and transfer procedures.
-Also, the Diocese will help maintain the integrity of the ministerial relationship through educational workshops in awareness and prevention of the misuse of power and authority.
+There is a pressing need both to acknowledge openly and to address sexual abuse of minors by clergy, especially in terms of its prevention.
+In addition to intervening in and responding appropriately to abuse allegations, the Diocese of Oakland commits itself to creating an atmosphere of prevention in its training, screening, and transfer procedures.
+Also, the Diocese will maintain the integrity of the ministerial relationship through educational workshops in awareness and prevention of the abuse of power and authority.
+The Board will maintain this emphasis on prevention of sexual abuse of minors and vulnerable adults by reviewing policies and procedures in an annual meeting with the Diocesan Safe Environment Coordinator and the Victims' Assistance Coordinator.